 When I was young (that’s like a gazillion years ago), winter in Romania came with fairy tale-like snow and cold weather, with cloudy skies and clean, fresh air.
 But things changed a lot in the past several years, with the “traditional” Romanian winter only present in the higher-altitude regions.

 I will never forget the 1st of January 2024.
-We were living in Constanta and went out for a walk.
+We were living in Constanta at that time and went out for a walk.
 The temperature?
 21 degrees Celsius (around 70° F).
 That’s 21 degrees more than the normal temperature for that time!

 So, based on the experience we had in the past years, I can say that winters start later, snow might never come, and warmer weather is also present for longer amounts of time.

-“Real” winter seems to start sometime in January (unless you’re in the mountains), and last until March-April (the traditional spring season).
+“Real” winter seems to begin sometime in January (unless you’re in the mountains), and last until March-April (the traditional spring season).
 In 2022 and 2023, for example, we saw snow in our area (in Drobeta Turnu Severin and Constanta, respectively) for the first time in March.
-This is pretty much crazy!

 Weather patterns are changing.
-Not only that winters no longer are as they used to be when I was young, but we also get all sorts of extreme weather, like the crazy storm that rampaged our village house here in Romania…
+Not only are winters no longer as they used to be, but we also get all sorts of extreme weather, like the crazy storm that rampaged our village house here in Romania…

 What is winter like in Romania?